happynear/FaceVerification/README.md

 ==========

 2017/02/18 I trained a [center-face](https://github.com/ydwen/caffe-face) model on [MS-Celeb-1M dataset](https://www.microsoft.com/en-us/research/project/ms-celeb-1m-challenge-recognizing-one-million-celebrities-real-world/) and get 99.3% on LFW.
 Here is the model (http://pan.baidu.com/s/1jIJT4Rc) and the aligned LFW images (http://pan.baidu.com/s/1bp7qzJh).
 To run the evaluation, you need to load LFW pairs by `getPairs.m` in `aligned_lfw.zip`, extract feature by `ReadFeatureLFW.m` and get the accuracy by `lfwPCA.m`.
 The function `pcaApply` used in `lfwPCA.m` is from [pdollar-toolbox](https://github.com/pdollar/toolbox)
-**Recently I talked with Yandong Chen, he said that there were more than 1,000 identities' overlap between MS-Celeb-1M and LFW.
-So this accuracy, 99.3%, is not a valid value.
+**Recently I talked with Yandong Wen.
+He said that there were more than 1,000 identities' overlap between MS-Celeb-1M and LFW.
+So this accuracy, 99.3%, is not a reliable value.
 So the performance on other datasets may not be very good.**

 2015/07/05 Added a matlab face alignment wrapper (MatAlignment.cpp).
 Now you can do the face alignment job in matlab.
 A demo (VerificationDemo.m) is also privided.